A GDPR compliant data processing agreement is a complex puzzle to solve, but here is a good template that might ease your life!

 - provide for a checklist in order to assess the level of compliance of the supplier with privacy laws, including the adequacy of technical requirements to meet standards imposed by the EU General Data Protection Regulation; and

-- prescribe a procedure to notify data breaches, also prescribing a template notification form in order to ensure that the information to be potentially submitted to the data protection authority and to investigate on the data breach is immediately communicated through a dedicated channel of communication to ensure that the plan aimed at minimising the negative effects of the data breach is immediately activated.
+- prescribe a procedure to notify data breaches, also prescribing a template notification form in order to ensure that the information to be potentially submitted to the data protection authority and to investigate on the data breach is immediately communicated through a dedicated channel of communication to ensure that the plan aimed at minimizing the negative effects of the data breach is immediately activated.